marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 **EVENTSTREAMS** - Event Streams

-**Run the following command** to deploy the Cloud Pak for Integration services.
+**Run the following command** to deploy the Cloud Pak for Integration services:

 ```
 /data/daffy/cp4i/service.sh <ENVIRONMENT_NAME>
 ```
 ## Step 3a: Status

 The service can take a few hours to complete, based on which one you chose to deploy.
-To help monitor the status of the CP4I service deployment you can run the help flag to see what flags you can use to get information on your service deployment.
+To help monitor the status of the CP4I service deployment you can run the help flag to see what flags you can use to get information on your service deployment:

 ```
 /data/daffy/cp4i/service.sh <ENVIRONMENT_NAME> --help
 ```

-**Run the following commands** to check the Cloud Pak for Integration services installation progress.
+**Run the following commands** to check the Cloud Pak for Integration services installation progress:

 ```
 /data/daffy/cp4i/service.sh <ENVIRONMENT_NAME> --AllStatus
 ```

-If you want to want to see more detail status on an individual service, you can run each service status.
+If you want to want to see more detail status on an individual service, you can run each service status:

 ```
 /data/daffy/cp4i/service.sh <ENVIRONMENT_NAME> --AceDashStatus